 Paderborn, Germany.
 He is Professor at the Cinvestav-IPN in Mexico City (Mexico).
 His research interests focus on numerical and evolutionary optimization.
 He has co-authored more than 140 publications including 1 monograph and 10 edited books.
 He has won several international awards including the IEEE Computational Intelligence Society (CIS) Outstanding Paper Awards for the best papers of the IEEE Transactions on Evolutionary Computation Journal in the years 2010 and 2012 (bestowed in 2013 and 2015, respectively).
 He is Editor-in-Chief of the journal Mathematical and Computational Applications.

 Petr Pošík received his Diploma degree in Technical Cybernetics in 2001 and Ph.D. in Artificial Intelligence and Biocybernetics in 2007, both from the Czech Technical University in Prague, Czech Republic.
 From 2001 to 2004 he also worked as statistician, analyst and lecturer for StatSoft, Czech Republic.
-Since 2005 he works as a researcher in the Intelligent Data Analysis Lab, Department of Cybernetics at the Czech Technical University.
+Since 2005 he has worked as a researcher and lecturer at the Department of Cybernetics, Faculty of Electrical Engineering, Czech Technical University.
 Being on the boundary of optimization, statistics and machine learning, his research interests are aimed at improving the characteristics of evolutionary algorithms with techniques of statistical machine learning.
-He also serves as a reviewer for several journals and conferences in the evolutionary-computation field.
+He also serves as a reviewer for several journals and conferences in the evolutionary computation field.

 The Genetic Algorithm (GA) track has always been a large and important track at GECCO.
 We invite submissions to the GA track that present original work on all aspects of genetic algorithms, including, but not limited to: